Cheryl Gingerelli MA, LMHCA

 Both single parents and couples face specific challenges.
 A child with special needs requires much time and attention; while single parents face overwhelming challenges alone, relationships can suffer as the family is impacted financially, emotionally, and socially, and the roles of husband and wife change and shift.
 Indeed, in my personal experience, family life was affected in unexpected ways.
 Because of my own experience, I am aware of the courage required and the care parents provide, and I understand the need for advocacy, support, and connection.

-Whether couples or single parents, many aspects of life are impacted by this unique experience and family life can sometimes be overcome by the needs of the child.
+Whether couples or single parents, many aspects of life are impacted by this unique experience and family life can sometimes be overcome by the child’s needs.
 It is essential to consider the impact on social life, parenting style, sexuality/intimacy, mental health, and finances.
-Identifying and addressing concerns and problem areas early on increases the likelihood that they will be managed successfully.
+Identifying and addressing concerns and problem areas early on increases the likelihood of being managed successfully.
 Life fulfillment as perceived by parents is directly related to their child’s well-being and the help and support they receive.

 Care for parents is critical as changing needs and stages of development impact parental roles, quality of life, and family dynamics.
-For example, adolescence is a significant period of change for all children, but for those who are differently able, sexual development, education, transitions, lack of independence and other unique challenges raise specific, sensitive concerns; there is a greater need for services and support for the child and parents during this time.
+For example, adolescence is a significant period of change for all children.
+Still, for those who are differently able, sexual development, education, transitions, lack of independence, and other unique challenges raise specific, sensitive concerns.
+There is a greater need for services and support for the child and parents during this time.